Digital Nomad Tax

 It is nice to know that if you fall within the scope of this regime, you also don’t need to charge VAT.
 This is mainly an advantage is you work for clients who can’t reclaim VAT, like private individuals.

 If you just look at the general income tax rates in the Czech Republic, you will come to the conclusion isn’t the greatest country to set up your tax residency but not the worst either.
-However, social contributions amount to such a high percentage that you will conclude it doesn’t make sense setting up tax residency in Czech.
+Also the social contributions seem to be on the high side.

 Leave a Comment